secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/pathfactory/index.html.md

 The Marketing Operations team is responsible for managing access requests & provisioning the appropriate level of access for each role/function.
 Providing access is generally hanlded via baseline entitlement; however, if you need access and it is *not* part of your roles baseline entitlement please open a [`Single Person Access Request` issue](/handbook/business-ops/it-ops-team/access-requests/#single-person-access-request) and provide business reason why access is needed.

-### User Roles
+**User Roles**

 There are three levels of access - Admin, Author, Reporter - which are granted based on the persons' role and team function within GitLab. **All access levels** have the ability to view the analtyics page within the tool.

-#### Admin
-Admin access is granted to Marketing Operations only.
+- `Admin` access is granted to Marketing Operations only.

-#### Author
-`Author` access allows user to build, edit and publish content tracks applying existing tags to the assets.
+- `Author` access allows user to build, edit and publish content tracks applying existing tags to the assets.
 This level of access is granted to the Marketing Program Managers and select Content team members.

-#### Reporter
-`Reporter` access provides general visibility to content within PathFactory but does not allow end user to create or modify any of the content, tracks or tags.
+- `Reporter` access provides general visibility to content within PathFactory but does not allow end user to create or modify any of the content, tracks or tags.
 This level of access is granted for the general GitLab team member both within Marketing and elsewhere who have a business need to have access.

 ## Training